import sys

 )

-question = "What was the name of the guide who led us on our tour in the Masoala rain forest on Madagascar?"
+= "What was the name of the guide who led us on our tour in the Masoala rain forest on Madagascar?"

-chat = Llama2ChatVersion2(llm, "Answer in a very concise and accurate way")
+question = Llama2ChatVersion2(llm, "Answer in a very concise and accurate way")

 The guide who led us on our tour in the Masoala rainforest was named Armand.